Digital Transformation Strategy [+ Key Trends in 2026]

 With a digital transformation framework, you will get a structured way to think about your digital evolution.
 Here are the typical pillars found in many digital transformation frameworks:

-• Customer journey: At the heart of transformation is delivering more value.
-This pillar involves using digital tools to improve every touchpoint of the customer journey.
+- Customer journey: At the heart of transformation is the delivery of more value.
+This pillar involves digital tools that improve every touchpoint of the customer journey.

-• Operational processes: Focused on internal operations, businesses make them more adaptable.
-This can include digitization of workflows (e.g., moving from paper to digital infrastructures).
+- Operational processes: Focused on internal operations, businesses make them more adaptable.
+This can include digitization of workflows and extensive implementation of AI tools.

-• Business model: Digital transformation enables new approaches to how a company creates and captures value.
-Examples include shifting from one-time product sales to subscriptions, and wide usage of data to offer better services.
+- Business model: Digital transformation enables new approaches to how a company creates and captures value.
+Examples include the choice of subscriptions instead of one-time product sales, and wide usage of data analysis to offer better services.

-• Technology (IT Backbone): The pillars above are supported by the technology infrastructure and tools.
-A framework will emphasize having the right digital infrastructure – reliable networks, cybersecurity defenses, data architecture, and APIs – that allow the organization to build new capabilities quickly.
+- Technology (IT Backbone): A complex framework will emphasize the importance of the right digital infrastructure — reliable networks, cybersecurity defenses, data architecture, and APIs.

-• People & culture: Any solid framework explicitly includes the people.
-This pillar (often called “organization” or “culture” in frameworks) covers leadership, talent, and change management.
+- People & culture: Any solid framework explicitly includes the people.
+This pillar covers leadership, talent, and change management.

 What Drives Digital Transformation?